 More study is being conducted to understand the brain mechanics inside the skull, especially as it relates to head injuries like concussion.
 There are few sports where this type of injury is more common than American football.
 Rugby players, who do not wear helmets, are also a high risk group.

-If you have suffered a concussion playing football, Ligori & Sanders can provide a free consultation to discuss your case and representation.
+If you have suffered a concussion playing football, Ligori & Ligori can provide a free consultation to discuss your case and representation.
 Call today to speak to an experienced concussion lawyer.

 Posted on behalf of